 Your CV serves as your personal marketing tool when applying for jobs.
-Employers can evaluate your suitability for a particular post by seeing a broad overview of your education, experience, and abilities which makes your CV very very attractive and worthful.
+Employers can evaluate your suitability for a particular post by seeing a broad overview of your education, experience, and abilities, which makes your CV very, very attractive and worthwhile.
 A well-crafted CV not only highlights your strengths but also presents your professional journey in a clear and concise manner, making it easier for hiring managers to evaluate your potential.

 - Student Application for Sick Leave